We funded Vale of Glamorgan council to improve Five Mile Lane.

 - discourage traffic from using alternative routes to the enterprise zones

 - improve access to the enterprise zones for public transport, pedestrians and cyclists

-We plan to build 4km of new road, east of the existing A4226.
-This new stretch of road will start near the Amelia Trust Farm.
-It will rejoin the A4226 near the River Weycock Bridge and the Welsh Hawking Centre.
+We have built 4km of new road, east of the existing A4226.
+This new stretch of road starts near the Amelia Trust Farm.
+It rejoins the A4226 near the River Weycock bridge and the Welsh Hawking centre.

-There will be 2 new junctions to reach settlements to the west of the new stretch of road, and 1 junction to the east.
+There are 2 new junctions to reach settlements to the west of the new stretch of road, and 1 junction to the east.

-You can find more details about the scheme on the Vale of Glamorgan Council planning portal.
+You can find more details about the project on the Vale of Glamorgan Council planning portal.